 4.3.4 Calibration practices

 The calibration of meteorological instruments is normally carried out in a laboratory where appropriate measurement standards and calibration devices are located.
-They may be Regional Instrument Centres, national laboratories, private laboratories, or laboratories established within the Meteorological Service or other user organization.
+They may be Regional Instrument Centres, national laboratories, laboratories established within the Meteorological Service or other user organization, or private laboratories.
 A calibration laboratory is responsible for maintaining the necessary qualities of its measurement standards and for keeping records of their traceability.
-Such laboratories can also issue calibration certificates that should also contain an estimate of the uncertainty of calibration.
-In order to guarantee traceability, the calibration laboratory should be recognized and authorized by the appropriate national authorities.
+Such laboratories can also issue calibration certificates that must also contain the uncertainty estimation of calibration.
+In order to guarantee traceability, the calibration laboratory should be accredited by the appropriate national accreditation body.

-Manufacturers of meteorological instruments should deliver their quality products, for example, standard barometers or thermometers, with calibration certificates or calibration reports.
+Manufacturers of meteorological instruments should deliver their quality products, for example, barometers or thermometers, with calibration certificates or calibration reports issued by accredited laboratory.
 These documents may or may not be included in the basic price of the instrument, but may be available as options.
-Calibration certificates given by authorized calibration laboratories may be more expensive than factory certificates.
+Calibration certificates given by accredited calibration laboratories may be more expensive than factory certificates.
 As discussed in the previous section, environmental and functional testing, and possibly additional calibration, should be performed.

 Users may also purchase calibration devices or measurement standards for their own laboratories.
 A good calibration device should always be combined with a proper measurement standard, for example, a liquid bath temperature calibrator with certified resistance thermometers and/or a set of certified liquid-in-glass thermometers.
 For the example above, further considerations, such as the use of non-conductive silicone fluid, should be applied.
 Thus, if a temperature-measurement device is mounted on an electronic circuit board, the entire board may be immersed in the bath so that the device can be tested in its operating configuration.
 Not only must the calibration equipment and standards be of high quality, but the engineers and technicians of a calibration laboratory must be well trained in basic metrology and in the use of available calibration devices and measurement standards.

 Once instruments have passed initial calibration and testing and are accepted by the user, a programme of regular calibration checks and calibrations should be instituted.
-Instruments, such as mercury barometers, are easily subject to breakage when transported to field sites.
+Fragile instruments are easily subject to breakage when transported to field sites, while others can be too bulky and heavy for easy transportation.
 At distant stations, these instruments should be kept stationary as far as possible, and should be calibrated against more robust travelling standards that can be moved from one station to another by inspectors.
 Travelling standards must be compared frequently against a working standard or reference standard in the calibration laboratory, and before and after each inspection tour.

 Details of laboratory calibration procedures of, for example, barometers, thermometers, hygrometers, anemometers and radiation instruments are given in the relevant chapters of this Guide or in specialized handbooks.
 These publications also contain information concerning recognized international standard instruments and calibration devices.
 Calibration procedures for automatic weather stations require particular attention, as discussed in Part II, Chapter 1.